Lisbon, Florida

 Lisbon is an unincorporated community and census-designated place (CDP) in Lake County, Florida, United States.
-The population was 260 at the 2000 census.
+As of the 2020 census, Lisbon had a population of 229.
 It is part of the Orlando-Kissimmee Metropolitan Statistical Area.

 Geography

-Lisbon is located in central Lake County at (28.885413, -81.787225), in an area between Lake Yale to the northeast, Lake Eustis to the southeast, and Lake Griffin to the southwest.
+Lisbon is located in central Lake County in an area between Lake Yale to the northeast, Lake Eustis to the southeast, and Lake Griffin to the southwest.
 It is 8 mi northwest of Tavares, the Lake county seat, 8 miles west of Eustis, and 8 miles northeast of Leesburg.

 According to the United States Census Bureau, the CDP has a total area of 4.9 km2, of which 4.5 km2 are land and 0.4 km2, or 7.63%, are water.

-Lisbon has low rolling landscape with elevations ranging from 30 ft to 60 ft.
+Lisbon has low rolling landscape with elevations ranging from 30 to 60 feet.